 Other disorders such as heart and lung disorders, disorders that affect muscles or bones, or chronic pain

-Stress, such as that due to hospitalization or loss of a job (called adjustment insomnia)
+Stress, such as that due to hospitalization, loss of a job, or a death in the family (called adjustment insomnia)

 Excessive worrying about sleeplessness and another day of fatigue (called psychophysiologic insomnia)